Temporal Motifs for Financial Networks: A Study on Mercari, JPMC, and Venmo Platforms: Interplay Between Transaction Friendship Networks

 \subsection{Supervised Friendship Discovery}

-We employ temporal motifs to predict whether two Venmo users are friends or not based on the transactions they are involved in.
-For a given pair of nodes, $u$ and $v$, we identify the number of 2-event and 3-event motifs containing both $u$ and $v$.
-We only consider the node pairs that have either a transaction or a friendship relation, hence exclude user pairs that are not related at all.
-In total, we consider 52021 node pairs, 86\% of which are friends.
-The mean inter-event time of the Venmo transaction network is 1721.6 seconds, and the connectivity rate of consecutive events is 17.8\%.
-Given that the data covers transactions within five years, we select a timing threshold slightly larger than $\delta / \gamma$ and set $\Delta_C = 1$ day.
+We use temporal motifs to predict whether two Venmo users are friends based on their transactions.
+For each node pair $(u, v)$, we count the number of 2-event and 3-event motifs that include both users.
+Only pairs with at least a transaction or friendship relation are included, totaling 52,021 pairs---86\% of which are friends.
+The average inter-event time is 1,721.6 seconds, and 17.8\% of consecutive events are temporally connected.
+Given the five-year timespan, we set the motif time window $\Delta_C = 1$ day, slightly larger than $\delta / \gamma$, to capture meaningful patterns.\\